Act 1

 the Elven halls of the Cistercians of Rievaulx

-Abbey, which had risen out of the soil on a vast scale in a nearby valley
+Abbey, which had risen out of the soil on a colossal scale in a nearby

-in only twenty years since the Cistercian monks had first arrived there.
-This
+valley in only twenty years since the Cistercian monks had first arrived there.

 which included such places as Midelhovet and Duvanesthuat,